Throde/KT_7/README.md

 To run the program, you simply need to run main.py.
 You can find notes about each module's duty at the beginning of each .py file.

-## Developer's Record
+## Developer's game record
-You can use the given developer/tester's game record file so that you can quickly review all the game contents: record.sav
+You can use the given developer's game record file so that you can quickly review all the game contents: record.sav

 But if you want to experience the whole game progress from a player's perspective, you may need to remove the given .sav file and then simply start the game (the program will create a new one for you).
 In this way you will start fresh, and unlock chapters/heroes one by one.